djalbat/easy-file-system/README.md

 explorer.addFilePath("Explorer/Directory/Second file.fls");
 ```

 The `addDirectoryPath()` method has a second, optional `collapsed` argument.
 The default is `false`.
-The explorer will add the necessary parent directories for you whenever you add a file.
+The explorer will add the necessary parent directories for you whenever you add a file or directory.
 If you try to add a file or directory more than once, nothing will happen.

 You can also remove files and non-empty directories programmatically:

 ```
-explorer.removeFilePath("Explorer/Directory/Second file.fls", true);
+explorer.removeFilePath("Explorer/Directory/Second file.fls");
-explorer.removeDirectoryPath("Explorer/Directory", false);
+explorer.removeDirectoryPath("Explorer/Directory");
 ```

-You cannot remove the topmost directory, and if you try to remove a file or directory more than once, nothing happens.
+If you try to remove a file or directory more than once, nothing happens.

 ### Handling opening files